agbleze/Tree_rings/README.md

 # Tree_rings
-This repo contains code for tree rings analysis
+This repo contains code for tree rings analysis.
+The follwoing was undertaken

+1. Hypothesis testing